H.R. 7335: Humanitarian Standards for Individuals in ICE and CBP Custody Act

 ICE, CBP, and detention contractors

-Medical staff and emergency care providers serving detention sites
+Medical and emergency staff serving detention sites

 DHS leadership

-People held in custody longer than 48 hours
+People held longer than 48 hours

 On the Record